 I grew up believing that freedom is what I need to make me alive.
 That living under occupation can never entitle a life with freedom.
-Without freedom the core of life will always be missing.
-I strongly believe in the just cause of Palestine.
+Without freedom, the core of life will always be missing.
+I firmly believe in the just cause of Palestine.
 It is almost impossible for anyone who is not Palestinian to understand the meaning of this essence of missing life.
 Unless one experiences real oppression.
 This is why it is not hard fro those who feel the injustice of the universe to identify with Palestinians.

 A bad leadership after the other is what defines us from the other side of reality.
-In a way it is a kind of leadership that keeps producing itself.
-Coming from a genetic breed that lives on the glory of history, I can also no longer cry on the past that holds a glory that somehow hides within.
+In a way, it is a kind of leadership that keeps producing itself.
+Coming from a genetic breed that lives on the glory of history, I can also no longer cry on the past that holds a beauty that somehow hides within.
 Ever since I dug into reading my own history since the fall of the Ottoman Empire and the creation of Israel, I can no longer see Israel as the only problem in the case of Palestine.
 Not only that, I can no longer blame the others; the Arabs, the mandate, the world.
 For the catastrophe of Palestine.
 I don’t even know if the Palestine we are fighting for is the Palestine I grew up to believe in.

 The only thing I know is that feeling of being Palestinian.

 This is the only thing that I feel connected to, and I no longer feel the connection with those that represent it in the leadership.
 Our problem as a nation has always been with our representatives.
-It started with the elite who cared foe nothing but securing their properties and their families, until somehow, the flow of life washed them away, to be replaced with the leadership of what was revolutionary to become the new elite of today.
-For the last two decades we have been represented by people who are an outcome of a diaspora and continue to behave as outsiders of what it mean to be a Palestinian yearning for freedom.
+It started with the elite who cared for nothing but securing their properties and their families, until somehow, the flow of life washed them away, to be replaced with the leadership of what was revolutionary to become the new elite of today.
+For the last two decades, we have been represented by people who are an outcome of a diaspora and continue to behave as outsiders of what it mean to be a Palestinian yearning for freedom.
 Maybe they had the justification, after living for decades with no homeland and suddenly they were home.
-But as their predecessors, the nation starts and ends with their own families and a piece of property that they keep increasing.
+But like their predecessors, the nation starts and ends with their own families and a piece of property that they keep increasing.

-The contradictions are so humiliating; to a level I am getting to this point where I feel the embarrassment of being Palestinian.
+The contradictions are so humiliating; to a level, I am getting to this point where I feel the embarrassment of being Palestinian.

 When I see as a Palestinian that the internal fraction is stronger in enmity than the feelings towards the occupier.
-When weapon is used against Palestinians in internal tribal disturbances, when Palestinian renowned leaders are involved in selling or mediating land and houses selling to Israel.
-When the corruption and the stories of the corrupted governments is the only news we can have to share for some time as a gossip subject that ends in days.
-When a fresh graduate from a university becomes a consul to country because her mother is an ambassador.
+When the weapon is used against Palestinians in internal tribal disturbances when renowned Palestinian leaders are involved in selling or mediating land and houses selling to Israel.
+When the corruption and the stories of the corrupted governments are the only news, we can have to share for some time as a gossip subject that ends in days.
+When a fresh graduate from a university becomes a consul to the country because her mother is an ambassador.
 When the brother of the minister of foreign affairs becomes an ambassador, and the assignments and high ranks are distributed among the government and its circle of connections like Ali Baba and the forty thieves.
-When people rush to use the free Israeli buses on Ramadan while we call for boycott because six shekels become an issue to people who are rushing to spend money in Israel under the justification of a prayer.
+When people rush to use the free Israeli buses on Ramadan while we call for a boycott because six shekels become an issue to people who are rushing to spend money in Israel under the justification of a prayer.
 When I see us becoming a nation of beggars and a leadership of corruption, I feel that it is an embarrassment to write …